View Dyslexie font | View high contrast

 What's involved in an apprenticeship or traineeship?

-• There are a variety of Vocational Education and Training (VET) qualification levels managed through the Australian Qualifications Framework
+• There are many Vocational Education & Training accredited training qualifications.
+Each qualification aligns with levels managed through the Australian Qualifications Framework (AQF).

-• As well as the traditional trades, Australian Apprenticeships and Traineeships are available in a wide range of sectors and industries, some examples include community services and health, travel and tourism, communication and information technology, financial services, agriculture and horticulture, government and more.
+• As well as the traditional trades, Australian Apprenticeships are available in a wide range of sectors and industries, some examples include community services and health, travel and tourism, communication and information technology, financial services, agriculture and horticulture, government and more.
+There are over 500 to choose from.
+A-Z Guide of Apprenticeships and Traineeships.

-• Most people will be eligible to do an Australian Apprenticeship (subject to visa requirements 1).
+• Most people will be eligible to commence an Australian Apprenticeship (subject to visa requirements)¹.

-• There are no specified entry requirements, but employers will look for people that meet their own business needs.
-In some industries, a pre-apprenticeship This link takes you away from the ADCET page or pre-traineeship course can give you a head start and can be used as experience to show an employer.
+• There are no specified entry requirements, employers will look for people who meet their own business needs.
+In some industries, a pre-apprenticeship or pre-traineeship course can give you a head start and can be used as experience to show an employer.
+Once completed you will receive credit towards your chosen apprenticeship.

 The benefits of Australian Apprenticeships